GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-mmc.png)

-Double click the certificate and confirm it appears valid, lists *OCSP Signing* under purpose(s), and indicates *You have a private key that corresponds to this certificate*.
+Double-click on the certificate and confirm that it appears valid, lists *OCSP Signing* under purpose(s), and indicates *You have a private key that corresponds to this certificate*.
 Close the certificate.

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-cert-key.png)

-Right click the certificiate in MMC and select All Tasks / Manage Private Keys
+Right-click on the certificiate in MMC, and select **All Tasks / Manage Private Keys**

 ![Manage Private Keys in MMC](../img/local-ocsp-cfg-manage-private-keys.png)

-When the permissions dialog appears, click the Add button.
+When the **Permissions** dialog appears, click on the **Add button**.

 ![Default Private Key Permissions](../img/local-ocsp-cfg-default-permissions.png)